-Learning in law must include both theory and practice, and that is the essence of Faulkner Law's Externship Program. balanced legal education includes time in the classroom and time in the field with a judge or lawyer who mentors and supervises the student's learning.
-Students who engage themselves in the externship program learn first-hand about issues arising frequently in practice and acquire a level of legal skills impossible to attain in the classroom.
-In addition to substance and skill, students experience the role, culture, expectations and dynamics of lawyering in the world; and, bear the moral, ethical and intellectual obligations of law practice.
+Learning in law must include both theory and practice, and that is the essence of Faulkner Law's Field Placement Program (or "Externship").
+A robust legal education includes time in the classroom and time in the field with a lawyer or judge who mentors and supervises the student's learning.
+Students who engage themselves in the course learn first-hand about issues arising frequently in practice and acquire a level of legal skills impossible to attain in the classroom alone.
+In addition to substance and skill, students experience the role, culture, expectations, and dynamics of lawyering in the world; and bear the moral, ethical, and intellectual obligations of law practice.

-The educational theory of Faulkner Law's Externship Program can be summarized as developing professional learning professional identity through observation, reflection, discussion, and evaluation.
+The educational premise of the Field Placement Program is to develop students' professional learning and professional identity through observation, reflection, discussion, and evaluation.
 First, students are placed with lawyers and judges in their offices to gain real-life experience in practice, and learn through observation.
-Second, students document their experiences and observations in journals to raise and explore questions about the profession and the student's place in it, learning through Third, students attend class reflection. where they engage critical questions, stories and challenges of their work, the role of lawyers, the culture of the profession and lawyers' duties to clients and society, learning through discussion.
-Fourth. students actively seek feedback, criticism and guidance from their field placement supervisors, learning through evaluation.
+Second, students document their experiences and observations in journals to raise and explore questions about the profession and the student's place in it, learning through reflection.
+Third, students attend class where they engage critical questions, stories, and challenges of their work, the role of lawyers, the culture of the profession, and lawyers' duties to clients and society, learning through discussion.
+Fourth, students actively seek feedback, criticism and guidance from their field placement supervisors, learning through evaluation.